 Not only do I keep my interests and strengths in mind while writing about the topics, but I also try to focus on the content clusters.
 For instance, if I wrote an article about an exercise machine for a home-based gym, and it brings some traffic, then I’d think of writing more articles on home gym exercise machines.
 This way, I’d be able to attract a similar audience along the way.

 However, I don’t always hit the bullseye, but I have been able to write so many articles based on the searchers’ intent that drove thousands of visitors over time.

 If your freelance writer doesn’t understand searchers’ intent and blindly focuses on the keyword tools, then you should talk to your writer.

 Keyword stuffing in the content is a no-go

-What are we back to 90s-era?
+What are we back to the 90s-era?
 Keyword stuffing in any shape or form is a huge mistake.
 If you aren’t sure what keyword stuffing is, then let me explain it.
 When a content writer or blogger pushes so hard on adding a keyword in the content that the keyword becomes repetitive in the content, it’s basically called keyword stuffing.

-Keyword density isn’t relevant anymore in SEO as it used to be a decade ago.
+Keyword density isn’t as relevant anymore in SEO as it used to be a decade ago.
 If you’re noticing this pattern in your articles, you must have a zoom call with your writer and try to explain that keyword stuffing is a red flag.